9 facts you may not know about Emil Forsberg

 7. Regular for Sweden

 Forsberg made his international debut for Sweden in January 2014 and eventually became a regular.
-He participated at the Euro 2016.
+He played at Euro 2016 and at the World Cup in 2018.

 8. Starred in the 2.
 Bundesliga